Questrade is best known for offering rock-bottom commissions for trading stocks. You can buy and sell individual stocks for as low as $4.95 per trade.

 You can open a Questrade account with as little as $1,000, and unlike the big discount brokerages there’s no annual administration fee for smaller accounts.

-All of these reasons are why I recommend Questrade over any other day trading software as the top discount brokerage for beginner investors and for more frequent traders.
+All of these reasons are why I recommend Questrade over any other online platform as the top discount brokerage for beginner investors and for more frequent traders.

 We recently received this email from James: